 And one fine morning: The promise of the New World, another day, another opportunity comes along.
 The morning represents renewal and rebirth.
 Writing in Modern Man in Search of a Soul, psychologist Carl Jung describes how the sun symbolizes the consciousness of man: “In the morning, the sun rises from the nocturnal sea of consciousness and looks upon the wide, bright world which lies before it in an expanse that steadily widens the higher it climbs in the firmament.
 In this extension of its field of action caused by its own rising, the sun will discover its significance; it will see the attainment of the greatest possible height — the widest possible dissemination of its blessings — as its goal.
 In this conviction the sun pursues its unforeseen course to the zenith; unforeseen, because its career is unique and individual, and its culminating point could not be calculated in advance.
 At the stroke of noon, the descent begins.
 And the descent means the reversal of all the ideals and values that were cherished in the morning, The sun falls into contradiction with itself.
 It is as though it should draw in its rays instead of emitting them.
 Light and warmth decline and are at last extinguished.”

 So we beat on, boats against the current, borne back ceaselessly into the past: This is arguably one of the most famous closing lines in literature.
-Fitzgerald brilliantly expresses the paradox of personal growth through a compelling boat metaphor (rowing against the current) using beautiful alliterative language: as we attempt to move forward to realize our dreams, we are defined and therefore restricted by our past because it defines who we are.
-In other words, we struggle to move forward, while at the same time, we struggle to let go of our past — and for most people, like Gatsby, it is impossible to let go of the past.
-Expressed another way, no matter how far and how fast you run, you cannot run away from your past, you cannot fully escape it.
+Fitzgerald brilliantly expresses the paradox of personal growth through a compelling boat metaphor (rowing against the current) using beautiful alliterative language: as we attempt to move forward to realize our dreams, we have to overcome the forces of existence that constantly transport us to our past — wherein we are defined by the past as well as hindered by it.
+In other words, we struggle to move forward in life — no matter how far and how fast we run — we struggle to escape the firm grip of the past.
+With this poetic sentence, Carraway evokes the perfect blend of empathy and understanding: for in Gatsby, we too see ourselves —trapped in the past, unable to escape it; but despite that, we soldier on.

 On another level, this final sentence echoes the contrasting themes of the maxims of the Greek philosopher, Heraclitus of Ephesus (535 – 475 BC) that contrasts movement vs. immobility: “Everything flows, nothing stands still” [movement] and “Character is destiny” [immobility]; that is to say: as we move forward through time who we are remains unchanged because we are largely defined by our past.
 Recall in Chapter 6, that Nick tells Gatsby “you can’t repeat the past” but Gatsby believes he can repeat the past because he cannot let go of his past.
 He does not realize that people and times have changed, and although people are defined by their past, that does not mean that they can recapture the events of the past exactly as they occurred.
 Got it, old sport?